corda/corda-docs-portal/content/en/platform/corda/5.0/application-networks/creating/members/virtual-node.md

 export X500_NAME="C=GB, L=London, O=Alice"
 curl -k -u $REST_API_USER:$REST_API_PASSWORD -d '{"request": {"cpiFileChecksum": "'$CPI_CHECKSUM'", "x500Name": "'$X500_NAME'"}}' $REST_API_URL/virtualnode
 ```

-Check that the virtual node was created successfully by running the following, replacing `<request-ID>` with the ID returned in the received response:
+You can use the `requestId` from the response to check that the virtual node was created successfully.
+Run the following, replacing `<request-ID>` with the ID received:

 ```shell
 curl -k -u $REST_API_USER:$REST_API_PASSWORD -X GET $REST_API_URL/virtualnode/status/<request-ID>
 ```

-This request returns a JSON object with `status` set to `SUCCEEDED` once the operation is complete.
+Once the operation is complete, this request returns a JSON object with `status` set to `SUCCEEDED`.
 You may have to call the `/virtualnode/status` endpoint multiple times until you receive the `SUCCEEDED` status.
 Once complete, to save the ID of the virtual node for future use, run the following command, replacing `<resource-ID>` with the ID returned in the received response:

 ```shell
 export HOLDING_ID = <resource-ID>